Ballyragget: Demographics

 Central Statistics Office reports indicate that Ballyragget's population increased by over 30% in the 20 years between the 1996 census and the 2016 census of Ireland, from 803 to 1,082 inhabitants.

 The electoral division which surrounds the town had a population of 1,451 in the 2006 census.

 The majority of residents in Ballyragget are nominally Roman Catholic, although there are minority Protestant and non-religious populations.

 Economy

 Agriculture and the agri-food industry are the largest employers, with the large Tirlán factory across the river dominating the town's industry for the past forty years.
 The plant at Ballyragget is the largest multi-purpose integrated dairy plant in Europe, and both Glanbia plc and Tirlán can trace their roots to the Avonmore co-operative founded in Ballyragget in the 1960s.

 A percentage of the area's residents commute to work (or education) some distance from the town.

+Education

+Ballyragget is served by Ballyragget National School was opened following the amalgamation of Scoil Naomh Bhríde and Scoil Chiaráin Naofa in August 2018.
+There is no secondary school in the town.